transcriptionpro/wuc-new/_posts/2014-11-24-bitcoin-isle-of-man.md

 </p><p>

 <strong>Brian Donegan</strong>:  Yes.
-Just on that subject in relation to the innovation, what we're finding is that outside of the exchanges, the other types of businesses that are coming to us that we're seeing in governments are mainly in the compliance space but they're also in the hardware-software, mining space as well.
+Just on that subject in relation to the innovation, what we're finding is that outside of the <a href="/bitcoin-investor/">exchanges</a>, the other types of businesses that are coming to us that we're seeing in governments are mainly in the compliance space but they're also in the hardware-software, mining space as well.

 </p><p>